Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Algorithm Design

 \subsection{Convergence and Complexity Analysis}

-In this subsection, we analyze the convergence and complexity of the proposed algorithm.
-First, we provide an analysis of the convergence of \textbf{Algorithm 3}.
+This subsection delves into the convergence and complexity analysis of the proposed algorithm.
+We commence with the convergence analysis of \textbf{Algorithm 3}.
 Since the greedy algorithm does not affect the convergence of \textbf{Algorithm 3}, we mainly focus on the convergence of the inner-layer BCD-based algorithm.
 For completeness, we provide the following theorem.

 \textbf{\textit{Theorem 3:}} The convergence of \textbf{Algorithm 3} is guaranteed.

 \textbf{\textit{Proof:}} Please see Appendix C.